my-cumbria-logo, my-cumbria-logo Toggle navigation

 Once the device has an operating system which is no longer supported, you would need to replace the device with another one which meets the security requirements.

-The Microsoft security system will automatically check this when you attempt to log-in.
+The Microsoft security system will automatically check this when you set up the controls, and each time that you attempt to log-in.
 If you would also like to find out for yourself, you will find it in the settings on your device, for example ‘App info’ where you can find out what version you have currently installed.
 You can also check if any updates are available in Play Store (Android Devices); often, devices automatically update.

 For information on the latest Browser versions, see https://www.whatismybrowser.com/guides/the-latest-version/

-11. Will I still be able to use free Adobe Creative Coud on my personally owned laptop or desktop computer?
+10. May I use free Adobe Creative Coud on my personally owned laptop or desktop computer, even though I cannot apply the security controls to it?

-Yes, that benefit will continue for members of staff.
+Yes, that benefit continues to be available for members of staff.

-13. What can I do if I do not want to have this increased level of security when using my personal device to access UoC
+12. What can I do if I do not want to have this increased level of security when using my personally owned device to access UoC digital systems and services?

-It is not mandated that staff need to use personal devices to access work services, this process enables those staff who wish to have on the go access to email / teams / OneDrive etc.
+It is not mandated that staff need to use personally owned devices to access work services.
+The available security controls to use your personally owned device enables those staff who choose to have on-the-go access to Outlook email / Teams / OneDrive etc.

 *The device will need to be configured with the new security controls.